FERPA Help Releasing Student Information / Permission for Recommendations or Conversations

-Students can give permission to have their records released to specific individuals and for whatever amount of time they wish.
-At the Self-Service "Student Information Release (FERPA)" link found under Academics (see below), students may give consent for a faculty member to write a letter of recommendation, or allow an adviser or dean to talk with family members.
+Students can give permission to access designated areas of their record to specific individuals.
+In Workday, this is accomplished through Contacts > Friends and Family > Third Party User settings.
+Students may give consent for a faculty member to write a letter of recommendation, or allow an adviser or dean to talk with family members.
 This process does not provide for sending transcripts to family members or others.
 Students can request a printed transcript or an electronic transcript to be sent according to the policies and procedures at go.wlu.edu/transcripts.

 The transition from secondary school to higher education includes a change in the protection of your son or daughter's records on the day they matriculate.
 Washington and Lee is custodian of each student's education record and, at matriculation, the student (no matter their age or financial dependency) becomes the only party responsible for authorizing release of the record, with certain exceptions noted in the full policy.
 This includes authorizing release of information -- verbal or otherwise -- to parents or other family members.
 Students are encouraged to share their final grades (provided on a secure website) directly with family members each term.
 As an alternative, students may request that a print or electronic transcript of final grades be sent home, though this must be requested each term.